About Patrick Pépin

-From late November 2019 until June 2020, a gigantic mural by the artist, inspired by the Playing Cards series, will be exhibited at Musée d’art contemporain de Baie-Saint-Paul (MACBSP).
+Until November 15, 2020, a gigantic mural by the artist, inspired by the Playing Cards series, will be exhibited at Musée d’art contemporain de Baie-Saint-Paul (MACBSP).

 The artist is also working with a company on a mural project planned for 2021.
 The immense 3m x 2m work will be made of all kinds of recycled objects.
 Details about the project will be announced at a later date.

 Patrick Pépin is represented in Canada and the United States by Galeries Beauchamp, a family business firmly rooted in the world of Canadian art.
 He is also represented in British Columbia by The Whistler Village Art Gallery.
 You can see one of his colossal works at the Metro Toronto Convention Centre, where it is on permanent display.
 Patrick Pépin’s work is also part of thirty private collections in America, Europe and Asia.
 One of his paintings is now part of the private collection of Musée d’art contemporain de Baie-Saint-Paul.